petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

 ### Deploy the Modules

-Deploy the modules to create the database table and to install the services.
+Deploy the modules to create the database table and install the services.

 ```bash
 ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)